Syncfusion AI Assistant

 Swimlane Header Customization

-The Swimlane header annotations also support templates.
-You can define HTML content at the tag level and specify the use of a template with the UseTemplate property.
-If you want to define a separate template for each Swimlane, differentiate the annotation by using the ID property.
+Swimlane header annotations also support templates.
+Define HTML content at the tag level and enable templating with the UseTemplate property.
+To assign different templates per swimlane, differentiate annotations by the ID property.

 The following code example explains how to define a Swimlane header annotation template.